pulumi/docs/reference/cd-github-actions.md

 Let's see how to get started -- it's easy!

+> **Note**: Remember that GitHub Actions is in private beta right now.
+Please
+> [register for access](https://github.com/features/actions) here.
+Until you've been added, the **Actions**
+> tab won't show in your repos, and the `.pulumi/main.workflow` file will do nothing.
+Also note that these
+> features will only work on private repos in the specific account that has been granted access.

 # Pre-Requisites

 Before proceeding, you'll need to [Sign Up for Pulumi](https://app.pulumi.com/) (if you haven't already).